zavolanlab/zarp/config/README.md

 # More execution options
-For more execution options, like sample fetching from SRA, sample features inferense, , cluster execution and many more, visit ZARP [../README.md] and [../pipeline-documentation]
+For more execution options, like sample fetching from SRA, inferring sample metadata from the data itself, cluster execution, and many more, visit ZARP [general](../README.md) and [in-depth pipeline docmentation](../pipeline-documentation).